Consolidated Liberator KK295, Portsalon, Donegal

-The RAF Museum in Hendon, London holds an Air Ministry Form 1180 for the crash of KK295 and it states the following as reason for the crash.
+The RAF Museum in Hendon, London holds an Air Ministry Form 1180 for the crash of KK295 and it states the following as reasons and causes for the forced landing.

 Duration of Flight: 11H 14M

-A - RM: Wireless telegraphy (W/T) reception very bad due to interference.
+- W/T reception very bad due to interference.

-W - VF - Had to force land, would not find airfield (A/F).
-XXX of carburetor icing up.
+- Had to force land, could not find A/F. XXX of carburetor icing up.
 Could not climb.

 The aircraft is noted as assigned to RAF Prestwick and number 45 Group.
 This was the RAF organization that by this stage in the war was managing the Ferrying of large aircraft from North America across the Atlantic to fight in Europe.
 It was at this time part of the RAF’s Transport Command, having taken over from the former Ferry Command.
 The ranks of the two pilots tell a story also, Captain and First Officer indicate that these two men were infact civilians, not military aircrew as one might expect with a large wartime bomber.
 British Ferrying operations during the war made use of large numbers of civilian contracted aircrew to ferry the much needed aircraft across the Atlantic.
 As with KK295, the crew of many aircraft consisted of military and civilian aircrew.
 The military members in many cases had just completed training in Canada and this was used as a means of getting them back to Europe to join the war whereas other military personnel were assigned to ferrying operations for prolonged periods.